Geometric Criteria for 6-Functor Formalisms in the Setting of Pullback Formalisms: Cohomological Properness

 If $\phi : D \to D'$ is a morphism of pullback formalisms, then $\phi$ is right adjointable at $f$ if it is right adjointable at the base change $f_i : X_i \coloneqq X \times_Y Y_i \to Y_i$ for each $i$.

-Furthermore, if all base changes of $f$ exist, and $f_i$ is $D$-proper for all $i$, then $f$ is $D$-proper. \begin{proof} By \Cref{thm:D-topology}, we have that every base change of $\{Y_i \to Y\}_i$ is a $D$-pseudocover, and a $D'$-pseudocover.
+Furthermore, if all base changes of $f$ exist, and $f_i$ is $D$-quasi-proper for all $i$, then $f$ is $D$-quasi-proper. \begin{proof} By \Cref{thm:D-topology}, we have that every base change of $\{Y_i \to Y\}_i$ is a $D$-pseudocover, and a $D'$-pseudocover.

-Hence, the first statement follows from \Cref{prp:target-locality of dual bc}, which also shows that if $f_i$ is $D$-proper for all $i$, then $D$ satisfies the right projection formula for $f$, and if $f$ admits all base changes, then $D$ has right base change and quasi-admissible exchange for $f$.
+Hence, the first statement follows from \Cref{prp:target-locality of dual bc}, which also shows that if $f_i$ is $D$-quasi-proper for all $i$, then $D$ satisfies the right projection formula for $f$, and if $f$ admits all base changes, then $D$ has right base change and quasi-admissible exchange for $f$.

 Thus, to show the second statement, it only remains to show that $f_*$ has a right adjoint.
 By \cite[Lemma F.0.6]{Fundamentals}, it suffices to show that for every $i$, the composite

 has a right adjoint.
 Indeed, since $D$ has right base change for $f$, we have that this composite is equivalent to the composite